ethanuppal/chrome-extension-simulator/README.md

 # chrome-extension-simulator

-This is a very debugging environment for developing popup Chrome extensions outside of Chrome, albeit not even close to feature-complete.
+Chrome extension simulator is a debugging environment web app for developing popup Chrome extensions outside of Chrome, albeit not even close to feature-complete.

 ![The chrome extension simulator debugging environment](example.png)